 The PDE3 inhibitors (except cilostazol) are used for treating acute, decompensated heart failure, whereas the PDE5 inhibitors are used for treating male erectile dysfunction and pulmonary hypertension.
 Note that the PDE3 inhibitors used in acute heart failure end in "one," whereas the PDE5 inhibitors end in "fil".

-Inhibition of platelet aggregation, along with vasodilation, is an important mechanism of action for cilostazol, which is used in the treatment of intermittant claudication in peripheral arterial disease.
+Inhibition of platelet aggregation, along with vasodilation, is an important mechanism of action for cilostazol, which is used in the treatment of intermittent claudication in peripheral arterial disease.
 Cilostazol appears to have less cardiostimulatory effects than milrinone.

 Side Effects and Contraindications

-Milrinone and inamrinone are not used in the treatment of chronic heart failure because clinical trials have shown that long-term use of these drugs worsen outcome.
+Milrinone and inamrinone are not used in the treatment of chronic heart failure because clinical trials have shown that long-term use of these drugs worsen patient outcomes.
 The most common and severe side effect of PDE3 inhibitors is ventricular arrhythmias in about 12% of patients, some of which may be life-threatening.
 Headaches and hypotension occur in about 3% of patients.
 These side effects are not uncommon for drugs that increase cAMP in cardiac and vascular tissues, other examples being β-agonists.

 The most common side effects for PDE5 inhibitors include headache and cutaneous flushing, both of which are related to vascular dilation caused by increased vascular cGMP.
 There is clinical evidence that nitrodilators may interact adversely with PDE5 inhibitors.
-The reason for this adverse reaction is that nitrodilators stimulate cGMP production while PDE5 inhibitors inhibit cGMP degradation.
-When combined, these two drug classes greatly potentiate cGMP levels, which can lead to hypotension and impaired coronary perfusion.
+The reason for this adverse reaction is that nitrodilators stimulate cGMP production, while PDE5 inhibitors inhibit cGMP degradation.
+When combined, these two drug classes potentiate cGMP levels, which can lead to hypotension and impaired coronary perfusion.